mmd1426/face-mask-detection/README.md

 ## Model

 - A CNN-based deep learning model is used for classification.
-- Transfer learning techniques such as VGG16, MobileNetV2, or ResNet can be applied to enhance accuracy.
+- Transfer learning technique using **VGG16** is applied to enhance accuracy.

 ## Contribution